BunsDev/chainlink-vault-ERC4626/STIPS.md

 ## Feasibility Analysis
 Provide potential solution(s) including the pros and cons of those solutions and who are the different stakeholders in each solution.
 A recommended solution should be chosen here.
 A combination of the below solutions will be used for accomplishing the goals of the project.

-### Options
+### Options Considered
 - ~~1. **Bridging Solution A** - Use Li.Fi to bridge, and native destination chain swap~~
 - 2. **Bridging Solution B** - Use Chainlink CCIP to send tokens and then use native destination chain swap
 - ~~3. **Custody Solution A** - User Funds on Destination Chain sit in an EOA and cannot be redeemed (one way trip)~~
-- 4. **Custody Solution B** - User Funds on Destination Chain are in a seperate vault that users can withdraw from (much more complicated but possible with CCIP I think)
+- 4. **Custody Solution B** - User Funds on Destination Chain are in a separate vault that users can withdraw from (much more complicated but possible with CCIP I think)
 - 5. **Locking Option** - Vault is locked during bridging and swapping sequence to protect against attacks

-### High Level Design Plan
+### Decision on High Level Design Plan
 The chosen design will use CCIP as the underlying messaging protocol.
 As there are a limited number of tokens enabled for the protocol to date, CCIP-BnM will be used as Asset A on the source chain vault, and that will be bridged to the Destination Chain Vault.
 Here is will be swapped to an ERC20 using a Uniswap V2 fork and deposited into another ERC4626.

 The vault will be locked during bridging periods to protect from griefing while the value of the underlying is undefined.